 Many times, if it’s very close to either signing a plea or getting dismissed, we’ll hold off on filing the good cause exception, knowing that it will bounce around and usually be denied.
 And then we have to do the whole process over again.
 So, that’s how you can get your fingerprint clearance card suspended, essentially be charged or convicted of a crime.

 It’s a precluded offense that does allow the good cause exception versus precluded offenses where it’s an absolute bar to ever getting the card back.

 Automatic Denial of Arizona Fingerprint Clearance Card

-DENIAL: Individuals submit an application to the Department of Public Safety (DPS) with the fingerprint imprint.
-This happens regardless of if it’s a Level I fingerprint clearance card or a standard fingerprint clearance.
+DENIAL: Individuals submit their applications to the Department of Public Safety (DPS) with the fingerprint imprint.
+It happens regardless of if it’s a Level I fingerprint clearance card or a standard fingerprint clearance.
 DPS then conducts a background investigation on your criminal history statewide and nationwide.
-In the event there are arrests on your record, DPS counter-checks your criminal convictions with the list that can cause possible denial of your clearance card.
-Some of these include theft, drug offenses, homicide, assault, and more.
-These are “precluded offenses.”
-In the event a person’s criminal record has precluded offenses, DPS works to find out if the disposition is dismissal, conviction or default.
+If there are arrests on your record, DPS counter-checks your criminal convictions with the list that can cause a possible denial of your clearance card.

-If there is a conviction of certain Precluded Offenses: DPS will deny the fingerprint clearance card without the chance to appeal.
+If there is a conviction: DPS will deny the fingerprint clearance card without the chance to appeal.

 Arizona Fingerprint Clearance Card Suspension

-If you’re interested in setting up a consultation with Chelle Law or have questions about a Arizona Fingerprint Card Suspension reach out to us today.
+Contact us today if you’re interested in setting up a consultation with Chelle Law or have questions about an Arizona Fingerprint Card Suspension.